adyork/workshop_bios_oceanographic_data_part2/_episodes/04-dates-as-data.md

 * When opening excel files in other programs, that program might not interpret the format correctly.
 For example, opening an excel file in python will show the integer/number value of that cell, rather than the date.

 ## Best Practices in Notation?

-There are several solutions to get around this, which depends on the way that you are using dates.
+There are several solutions to get these date problems.
+Which one you use depends on the way that you are using dates.
+We will go through several options that are good for analysis and data reuse purposes.

-* s
-*

-As long as it is described and consistent in your date column.
+While there are standards for dates, communities often have common conventions they use, and some software may require a specific format.
+It may be easier to analyze data in some formats than others.
+In some situtations you may need a date in one format during analysis, and then change it to another when you prepare your final data for preservation and archiving.

+Whatever the format you decide to use, it is important that you document your format.
+It is a best practice to use one date format per data column.

 ## Preferred date format